olexnzarov/gofu/README.md

 gofu rm $NAME       # to remove the process from the daemon
 ```

-Check out [recipes](./RECIPES.md) for more advanced examples on how to use **gofu**.

 ## Packages

-These packages help you interact with gofu, providing client interfaces and utility functions:
+These packages help you interact with **gofu**, providing client interfaces and utility functions:

 - [gofu](./pkg/gofu)
 - [envfmt](./pkg/envfmt)

-These libraries were developed for use in gofu, but you can use them in your projects as standalone packages:
+These libraries were developed for use in **gofu**, but you can use them in your projects as standalone packages:

 - [protomask](https://github.com/olexnzarov/protomask)
 - [processinfo](https://github.com/olexnzarov/processinfo)

 ## License

-gofu is available under the [MIT](./LICENSE) license, allowing for free use, modification, and distribution.
+**gofu** is available under the [MIT](./LICENSE) license, allowing for free use, modification, and distribution.